 Our internal auditors provide an independent appraisal service for management by measuring and evaluating the adequacy, reliability and effectiveness of management and internal control systems.
 We have chosen to outsource the provision of the internal audit service to ensure wholly independent and fully professional analysis and recommendations.
 Our provider during 2018-19 was Grant Thornton LLP, who was appointed from April 2015, following a competitive tender.
-From 1 April 2019 BDO LLP has been appointed after a tender process as the HCPC's internal auditors for a three-year term.
+From 1 April 2019 BDO LLP has been appointed as the HCPC's internal auditors for a three-year term.
 The internal auditors use our assessment of risk as documented in the risk register as well as their own professional judgment in proposing their programme of work to the Audit Committee.
 They make recommendations based on the appraisal of each system reviewed.

 An annual assurance report is provided to the Accounting Officer and Audit Committee, giving the internal auditors' overall opinion on risk management, control and governance and their effectiveness in achieving the HCPC's agreed objectives.
-Their opinion for 2018-19, reported to the March 2019 Audit Committee meeting, provided substantial assurance in respect of the HCPC's governance, risk management and internal control arrangements.
+Their opinion for 2017-

+18, reported to the June 2018 Audit Committee meeting, provided substantial assurance in respect of the HCPC's governance, risk management and internal control arrangements.
+At time of writing, we are awaiting delivery of assurance for 2018-19.